-- 7.3.1 Selection interviews should be objective and unbiased.
-Interviewers should avoid assumptions about people with disabilities. - 7.3.2 If an applicant has disclosed a disability or has a self-evident disability, the employer must focus on the applicant's qualifications for the work rather than any actual or presumed disability but may enquire and assess if the applicant would, but for the disability, be suitably qualified. - 7.3.3 Interviewers should ask applicants referred to in 7.3.2 above, to indicate how they would perform essential functions and if accommodation is required. - 7.3.4 If the employer knows in advance that an applicant has a disability, or if the applicant has a self-evident disability, the employer should if necessary, make reasonable accommodation during the interview.
+- 7.3.1 Selection interviews must be objective and unbiased.
+Interviewers must avoid assumptions about persons with disabilities. - 7.3.2 If the applicant has disclosed a disability or has a self-evident disability, the employer must focus on whether the applicant is suitable qualified for the work rather than on any actual or presumed disability. - 7.3.3 Interviewers should ask applicants referred to in 7.3.2 above, to indicate how they would perform the essential functions or work and if reasonable accommodation is required. - 7.3.4 If the employer knows in advance that the applicant has a disability, or if the applicant has a self-evident disability, the employer should if necessary, make reasonable accommodation during the interview.